Bachelor of Science in Elementary Education

 The elementary education major at Saint Joseph’s College is a Maine-approved program comprised of liberal studies, education methodology, and a continuum of field experiences.

 Students complete a concentration in English, math, science, history, or special education.
 This concentration consists of six courses and leads to “highly qualified” status for certification in a subject area, in addition to a “highly qualified” status in elementary education.
 Students need to pass the Praxis series (I and II), which is required for state certification in elementary and secondary education.
 All students in education programs must pass Praxis I prior to senior student teaching.
-Students wishing to teach at the middle school and high school levels can choose from biology, chemistry, math, history, or English.
+Students wishing to teach at the middle school and high school levels can choose from biology, physical sciences, math, history, or English.

 Hands-On Experiences: What to Expect